samuelroland/tb-docs/report/template/style.typ

     }
   }

-  // Disable syntastica as it is slow let syntastica-enabled = true show raw: it => if syntastica-enabled { align(left)[#syntastica(it, theme: "catppuccin::latte")]} else { it }
+  // Enable syntastica only if the build mode is "full" as it is slow let syntastica-enabled = read("../build.mode.txt") == "full" show raw: it => if syntastica-enabled { align(left)[#syntastica(it, theme: "catppuccin::latte")]} else { it }

   // Display inline code in a small box with light gray backround that retains the correct baseline.